6 Great Places to Go Fishing in the Smoky Mountains

 small mouth bass

-Take a drive up Cherokee Orchard Road to just past the National Park’s new office, and you’ll find LeConte Creek.
-This is a great place if you want to be surrounded by nature, but not travel far out of the way either.
+Take a drive up Cherokee Orchard Road and you’ll find LeConte Creek.
+This is a great place to go fishing in the Smoky Mountains if you want to be surrounded by nature, but not travel far out of the way.
 Here you can catch rainbow and brook trout.
 This area is open to all ages.

 4. Budley Creek

-Budley Creek is on Highway 73 and is typically overlooked as a fishing spot in the area.
-This spot can require a little more work making your way through the lush woodlands.
-However, if you decide to take the challenge of getting back to the river, many fishermen have a great time catching rainbow and brook trout in this area.
+Budley Creek can be found along Highway 73 and is typically overlooked as a fishing spot in the area.
+This spot may require a little more work as you make your way through the lush woodlands.
+However, if you decide to take the challenge of getting to the river, many fishermen have a great time catching rainbow and brook trout in this area.
 This area is also open to all ages.

 5. Abrams Creek